akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/messagesending.md

 When you send a message to an ActiveMQ Queue, then it is directed to a message consumer that listens to that Queue (one-to-one)

 #### Topic
-When you send a message to an ActiveMQ Topic, then it may be consumed by all consumers that subcribed to the topic (publish-subscribe or one-to-many)
+When you send a message to an ActiveMQ Topic, then it may be consumed by all consumers that subscribed to the topic (publish-subscribe or one-to-many)

 I hope you already now get an idea of the potential of this pattern over the one-to-one REST approach we discussed in the beginning.